shashjar/monkey-lang/IDEAS.md

 - [ ] Ability to execute Monkey programs from files (`.mo` extensions?) - again, be able to choose engine
 - [ ] Ability to include comments in Monkey code
 - [ ] Better error messages that point to line/column numbers for problematic tokens, both at compile-time and run-time
-- [ ] Maybe write a UI to interact with Monkey - `wadackel` has written a great example of [this](https://github.com/wadackel/rs-monkey-lang)
+- [ ] Maybe write a UI to interact with Monkey - `wadackel` has written a great example of this: https://github.com/wadackel/rs-monkey-lang

 ## Compiler Internals